Groups generated by spherical twists on K3 surfaces and full exceptional collections on Fano threefolds: Exceptional collections on Fano threefolds

 To prove the freeness it is sufficient to check that the stabiliser of $\Fscr$ is trivial up to shift under the $B_4$-action.
 Observe that the stabiliser up to shift of an exceptional collection $\Fscr$ under the mutation action is contained in the stabiliser of the corresponding tuple $\phi(\Fscr)$ under the Hurwitz action (note that $S\mapsto T_S$ kills the shift).
-On the other hand, by the transitivity proved above, the full $B_4$-orbit of $\phi(\Fscr)$ under the Hurwitz action is contained in $\langle T_{S_0}, T_{S_1}, T_{S_2}, T_{S_3} \rangle^4 \subset \Gscr^4$.
-Hence by Theorem \ref{thm:examples}\eqref{thm:examples:it1} this action is in fact the Hurwitz action of $B_4$ on $F_4^4$.
+On the other hand, by the transitivity proved above, the full $B_4$-orbit of $\phi(\Fscr)$ under the Hurwitz action is contained in $\langle T_{S_1}, T_{S_2}, T_{S_3}, T_{S_4} \rangle^4 \subset \Gscr^4$.
+Hence by Theorem \ref{thm:examples}\eqref{thm:examples:it1} this action is in fact the Hurwitz action of $B_4$ on the power $F_4^4$ of the free group on $4$ generators.
 It follows from Theorem \ref{thm:hurwitz_stab} that the stabiliser of $\phi(\Fscr)$ is indeed trivial. \end{proof}

-\begin{corollary} Every full exceptional collection in $\Dscr^b(X)$, where $X$ is a threefold with a full exceptional collection of length four consisting of vector bundles, is strong and consists of shifts of vector bundles. \end{corollary}
+\begin{corollary} Let $X$ be a threefold with a full exceptional collection of length four consisting of vector bundles.
+Then up to shifts every full exceptional collection in $\Dscr^b(X)$ is strong and consists of vector bundles. \end{corollary}

 \begin{proof} Since the property of being strong is preserved under mutations for any smooth projective variety $X$ with $\rk K_0(X) = \dim X+ 1$ (\cite{BondalPolishchuk}, Theorem 2.3), every full exceptional collection is strong by Theorem \ref{thm:main}.
 By Proposition \ref{prop:sheavesremain} mutations of exceptional collections of shifted sheaves also consist of shifted sheaves.
-It is easy to see that in this case collections of shifted locally free sheaves are also preserved by mutations.
-The conclusion again follows from the transitivity established in Theorem \ref{thm:main}. \end{proof}
+On the other hand, exceptional sheaves on $X$ are vector bundles by \cite[Theorem 2.2]{Polishchuk}.The conclusion again follows from the transitivity established in Theorem \ref{thm:main}. \end{proof}